 (6) Employers shall grant an additional break to employees who are exposed to special risk.
-The employer shall determine the length of breaks after consultation with employee representatives and such breaks shall be included as working time.
+The employer shall determine the length of breaks after consultation with the representatives of employees and such breaks shall be included in the working time.